deluxebrain/dotfiles-DEPRECATED/notes/README.md

 3. Updating git submodules

-    Use the following (including the --remote option):
+    Use the following

     ```shell
-    git submodule update --recursive --remote
+    git submodule update --recursive
     ```

+    Note - add `ignore = dirty` to the gitmodules file for any submodule that is _compiled_ in some way.
+I.e. for submodules that that will be changed in some way.
+This cannot be achieved using the parent gitignore file as this is not inherited by submodule git repositories.